-The brainchild of the Empowerment Institute, the challenge would launch at three California cities and at three neighborhoods of Sao Paulo, Brazil.
-It aims to draw participation from between 25 percent and 75percent of residents of each participating community.
+The brainchild of Empowerment Institute, the challenge would launch at three California cities and at three neighborhoods of Sao Paulo, Brazil.
+It aims to draw participation from between 25 percent and 75 residents of each participating community.
 The goal for the participants would be to reduce the community's carbon footprint by 25 percent.
 The effort also aims to get at least 40 percent of the residents to retrofit their homes and to "stimulate green economic development around heightened demand for low-carbon goods and services."

 In July, the council heard a presentation about the Cool Cities Challenge from David Gershon, CEO of the Empowerment Institute and author of the book "Low Carbon Diet," which offers tips for green living.
 These include turning off the car engine during stops longer than a minute; washing laundry loads with cold water; and hand-washing dishes if there isn't a full load for the dishwasher.